serviejs/popsicle/README.md

 ## Development

-Install dependencies and run the test runners (node and PhantomJS using Tap).
+Install dependencies and run the test runners (node and Electron using Tape).

 ```
 npm install && npm test